darcato/pysmlib/docs/io.rst

     :type numOfElements: int

     A successive call to this method will discard older buffer and create a new one, so transient effects can be observed.
-Numpy arrays are used.
+Python ``deque`` are used.

 .. method:: valAvg ()